-- A. Costs, other than those noted above, incurred prior to the date of notice of award. - B. Operation and maintenance costs, including post construction performance and monitoring costs. - C. Purchase of equipment not an integral part of the Project. - D. Establishing a reserve fund. - E. Purchase of water supply. - F. Monitoring and assessment costs for efforts required after Project construction is complete. - G. Replacement of existing funding sources for ongoing programs. - H. Support of existing agency requirements and mandates (e.g., punitive regulatory agency requirement, state and federal taxes).
+- A. Costs, other than those noted above, incurred prior to the award date of this Grant. - B. Operation and maintenance costs, including post construction performance and monitoring costs. - C. Purchase of equipment not an integral part of the Project. - D. Establishing a reserve fund.

-- Page 4 of 35 - I. Purchase of land in excess of the minimum required acreage necessary to operate as an integral part of the Project, as set forth and detailed by engineering and feasibility studies, or land purchased prior to execution of this Agreement. - J. Overhead and indirect costs.
+- E. Purchase of water supply. - F. Monitoring and assessment costs for efforts required after project construction is complete. - G. Replacement of existing funding sources for ongoing programs. - H. Support of existing agency requirements and mandates (e.g., punitive regulatory agency requirement). - I. Purchase of land in excess of the minimum required acreage necessary to operate as an integral part of a project, as set forth and detailed by engineering and feasibility studies, or land purchased prior to <insert appropriate date, such date limitations included in the program guidelines/PSP, grant award date, effective date of agreement.> - J. Federal and State taxes. - K. Overhead and indirect costs.
 "Indirect Costs" means those costs that are incurred for a common or joint purpose benefiting more than one cost objective and are not readily assignable to the funded project (i.e., costs that are not directly related to the funded project).
 Examples of Indirect Costs include, but are not limited to: central service costs; general administration of the Funding Recipient; non-project-specific accounting and personnel services performed within the Funding Recipient's organization; depreciation or use allowances on buildings and equipment; the costs of operating and maintaining non-project-specific facilities; tuition and conference fees; and, generic overhead or markup.
 This prohibition applies to the Funding Recipient and any subcontract or sub-agreement for work on the Project that will be reimbursed pursuant to this Agreement. - 9.
 METHOD OF PAYMENT.
-After the disbursement requirements in Paragraph 6 "Basic Conditions" are met, State will disburse the whole or portions of State funding to Funding Recipient, following receipt from Funding Recipient via US mail of a "wet signature" invoice for costs incurred or an electronic invoice transmitted via DocuSign, including Cost Share, and timely Quarterly Progress Reports as required by Paragraph 13, "Submission of Reports."
+After the disbursement requirements in Paragraph 6 "Basic Conditions" are met, State will disburse the whole or portions of State funding to Funding Recipient, following receipt from Funding Recipient via US mail or Express mail delivery of a "wet signature" invoice, or an electronic invoice certified and transmitted via DocuSign for costs incurred, including Cost Share, and timely Quarterly Progress Reports as required by Paragraph 13, "Submission of Reports."
 Payment will be made no more frequently than quarterly, in arrears, upon receipt of an invoice bearing the Funding Agreement number.
 State will notify Funding Recipient, in a timely manner, whenever, upon review of an Invoice, State determines that any portion or portions of the costs claimed are not eligible costs or is not supported by documentation or receipts acceptable to State.
 Funding Recipient may, within thirty (30) calendar days of the date of receipt of such notice, submit additional documentation to State to cure such deficiency(ies).
 If Funding Recipient fails to submit adequate documentation curing the deficiency(ies), State will adjust the pending invoice by the amount of ineligible or unapproved costs.